James Hansen: Black carbon studies

 Hansen has also contributed toward the understanding of black carbon on regional climate.
 In recent decades, northern China has experienced increased drought, and southern China has received increased summer rain resulting in a larger number of floods.
 Southern China has had a decrease in temperatures while most of the world has warmed.
 In a paper with Menon and colleagues, through the use of observations and climate models results, they conclude that the black carbon heats the air, increases convection and precipitation, and leads to larger surface cooling than if the aerosols were sulfates.

 A year later, Hansen teamed with Makiko Sato to publish a study on black carbon using the global network of AERONET sun photometers.
 While the location of the AERONET instruments did not represent a global sample, they could still be used to validate global aerosol climatologies.
 They found that most aerosol climatologies underestimated the amount of black carbon by a factor of at least 2.
 This corresponds to an increase in the climate forcing of around 1 W/m^{2}, which they hypothesize is partially offset by the cooling of non-absorbing aerosols.

-Estimations of trends in black carbon emissions show that there was a rapid increase in the 1880s after the start of the Industrial Revolution, and a leveling off from 1900–1950 as environmental laws were enacted.
+Estimations of trends in black carbon emissions show that there was a rapid increase in the 1880s after the start of the Industrial Revolution, and a leveling off from 1900 to 1950 as environmental laws were enacted.
 China and India have recently increased their emissions of black carbon corresponding to their rapid development.
 The emissions from the United Kingdom were estimated using a network of stations that measured black smoke and sulfur dioxide.
 They report that atmospheric black carbon concentrations have been decreasing since the beginning of the record in the 1960s, and that the decline was faster than the decline in black-carbon-producing fuel use.

 A 2007 paper used the GISS climate model in an attempt to determine the origin of black carbon in the arctic.
 Much of the arctic aerosol comes from south Asia.
 Countries such as the United States and Russia have a lower contribution than previously assumed.